Family Law: Legal help

 JusticeNet

-JusticeNet is a not-for-profit organization that helps people whose income is too high to get legal aid but too low to afford legal fees.
-If your net family income is less than $59,000, they refer you to an online directory of lawyers and mediators whose fees are based on your income and the size of your family.
+JusticeNet is a not-for-profit organization that helps people find legal services when their income is too high to get legal aid but too low to afford legal fees.
+Their website has a list of lawyers, paralegals, and mediators who charge reduced fees based on your income and the size of your family.
 Visit justicenet.ca.

 You must register and pay a fee to use the website.
 This fee may be returned to you if you do not find a lawyer to work with.